The Impossibility Defense in Offshore Trust Cases

 Independent Trustee with No Ties to the Settlor

-The trustee must be a licensed, regulated trust company in the offshore jurisdiction with no prior business relationship to the settlor and no financial dependence on the settlor’s continued patronage.
+The offshore trustee must be a licensed, regulated trust company in the offshore jurisdiction with no prior business relationship to the settlor and no financial dependence on the settlor’s continued patronage.
 Courts scrutinize whether the trustee has historically exercised independent judgment or has simply followed the settlor’s directions.

 No Retained Governance Roles